AI Entity Graph Building for Financial Knowledge Panels

 - Use Organization, Person, Product, and Service schema where relevant.

 - Keep sameAs links consistent across social, app stores, and directories.
+For more on consistency as a trust factor, see building trust signals for AI ranking in financial SEO.

 - Submit structured data and ensure on-page text matches the graph facts.